An atlas of K3 surfaces with finite automorphism group: Notation, Preliminaries

-Let $X$ be a K3 surface for which Kondo proved that $\aut(X)$ is trivial or $\ZZ/2\ZZ$. \begin{prop} Suppose that the rank of $\NS X)$ is less or equal to $8$ and\\ (i) there are no $(-2)$-curves $A$ and fibers $F$ such that $EF=1$, \\ (ii) there are no big and nef divisor $D$ such that $DF=2$ for a fiber $F$, \\ (iii) there are no big and nef divisor $D$ such that $D^{2}=2$. \\ Then the automorphism group of $X$ is trivial. \end{prop}
+\begin{prop} Suppose that $X$ is general and the rank of $\,\NS X)$ is less than or equal to $8$ and \begin{enumerate}[i)] \item there is no $(-2)$-curve $A$ and fiber $F$ such that $A\cdot F=1$; \item there is no big and nef divisor $D$ such that $D\cdot F=2$ for a fiber $F$; \item there is no big and nef divisor $D$ such that $D^{2}=2$. \end{enumerate} Then the automorphism group of $\,X$ is trivial. \end{prop}